tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/对象操作/上传与复制对象_intl_en.md

 2. [NSURL fileURLWithPath:@"/var/mobile/Containers/Data/Application/DBPF7490-D5U8-4ABF-A0AF-CC49D6A60AEB/Documents/exampleobject"]
 */
 NSURL* url = [NSURL fileURLWithPath:@"file URL"];
-// Bucket name in the format of `BucketName-APPID` put.bucket = @"examplebucket-1250000000";
+// Bucket name in the format: `BucketName-APPID` put.bucket = @"examplebucket-1250000000";
-// Object key, i.e., the full path of a COS object.
-If the object is in a directory, the format should be "video/xxx/movie.mp4" put.object = @"exampleobject";
+// Object key, i.e. the full path of a COS object.
+If the object is in a directory, the path should be "video/xxx/movie.mp4" put.object = @"exampleobject";
 // Content of the object to be uploaded.
-You can pass in variables in `NSData*` or `NSURL*` format put.body =  url;
+You can pass variables of the `NSData*` or `NSURL*` type put.body =  url;
 // Monitor the upload progress
 [put setSendProcessBlock:^(int64_t bytesSent,